 Every single organization stores and uses PII, either on their employees or customers.
 Take for example a mortgage lending company.
 The company must collect and process PII in order to process loans.
 To collect that PII, their customers are likely sending it using multiple legacy methods—fax, FTP or email.
 Without encryption, these methods do not provide the data privacy, ownership and visibility needed to give customers a positive experience.
 What’s more, it puts the organization at risk of a breach and of not meeting compliance standards.

 As organizations collect, process and store PII they must also accept responsibility for protecting this sensitive data.
 After all, data breaches can occur at all levels of organizational sophistication—take for example the recent First American breach—but the impacts on the organization are often the same: breaches are costly, time-consuming and damaging.

 Limiting your organization’s risk of exposure to potential threats extends beyond protection against malicious attack though.
 One careless employee can result in PII being shared with unauthorized recipients.
 Regardless of how the data is lost, the responsibility still falls on your organization’s shoulders.

 Because PII is so attractive to bad actors who can sell it on the black market for a pretty penny, it is imperative that no matter the manner in which your business uses it, you secure inbound PII at all times.
 Failure to do so leaves you exposed and at risk of attacks, heavy fines and loss of customer trust.
-Here are seven practical steps you can take to begin securing inbound PII today:
+Here are six practical steps you can take to begin securing inbound PII today:

 For organizations that need to secure inbound PII, data-centric encryption is a crucial best practice for keeping it protected as it’s shared within your organization and beyond.
 You will also need the right set of controls.
 For instance, if you take that same mortgage company example: having the ability to restrict access to fewer people over the lifetime of a loan application is necessary to ensure compliance with the upcoming CCPA.